 Travelling solo to Uzbekistan has proven to be one of my fondest life decisions.
-Exploring the glorified silk road region was on my mind since long.
+Exploring the glorified silk road region was on my mind for a long.

 Therefore when my solo trip to Uzbekistan finally became a reality, I was overwhelmed with joy.
 The experience embarked by me as a solo traveller has transformed my life forever.